haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-antibody-antigen-basic/index.md

 <br>
 <br>
 <hr>
-## Modelling the antibody-antigen complex with AlphaFold2 - does it work?
+## BONUS 1: Modelling the antibody-antigen complex with AlphaFold2 - does it work?

 With the advent of Artificial Intelligence (AI) and AlphaFold we can also try to predict with AlphaFold this antibody-antigen complex.
 For a short introduction to AI and AlphaFold refer to this other tutorial [introduction](/education/molmod_online/alphafold/#introduction){:target="_blank"}.